Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 # Step 4: Cycles :

-So far, we have talked about how having different scenarios helps us to oversee our assumptions about the future.
-For example, in business, it is critical to weigh different options to come up with an optimal solution.
-However, this decision-making process isn’t just a one-time task but rather a recurrent operation that happens over a time period.
+So far, we have discussed how having different scenarios helps us oversee our future assumptions.
+For example, in business, it is critical to weight options to come up with an optimal solution.
+However, this decision-making process is not just a one-time task but rather a recurrent operation that happens over a time period.
 This is why we want to introduce Cycles.

-A cycle can be thought of as a place to store different and recurrent scenarios within a time frame.
+A cycle can be considered a place to store different and recurrent scenarios within a time frame.
 In Taipy Core, each Cycle will have a unique primary scenario representing the reference scenario for a time period.

 In the step's example, scenarios are attached to a MONTHLY cycle.
-Using Cycles is useful because some specific Taipy's functions exist to navigate through these Cycles.
+Using Cycles is helpful because some specific Taipy's functions exist to navigate through these Cycles.
 Taipy can get all the scenarios created in a month by providing the Cycle.
 You can also get every primary scenario ever made to see their progress over time quickly.

-We change the function to filter in order to have the month as argument.
+We change the filter function to have the month as argument.
 ```python
 def filter_by_month(df, month):
     df['Date'] = pd.to_datetime(df['Date'])